 How to start snapdragon seeds?

-Snapdragon seeds are as small as a grain of salt.
-Try to handle them with caution so you don’t loose them.
+Snapdragon seeds are as small as a grain of salt so try to handle them with care.

 - Fill a shallow container with pre-moistened seed starting soil mix.